AntoineGaton/AntoineGaton/README.md

 Starting from a curiosity for understanding tech "under the hood," my journey has evolved into a full-fledged career.
 With a mix of formal education, personal projects, and industry experience, I've built up my skills across a diverse range of programming languages, frameworks, and tools.
 Here’s a snapshot of my technical expertise:

-- **Languages**: Python, JavaScript, Java, C++, C#, COBOL, JCL, HTML, CSS, SQL
+- **Languages**: Python (Django, Flask, Pandas, NumPy), JavaScript, Java, C++, C#, SQL, HTML/CSS
-- **Frameworks/Libraries**: Flask, Node.js, React, Express.js, Jinja2, BCrypt, PyMySQL, Mongoose, ASP.NET Core, Spring, Bootstrap, Scrapy, SQLite, Svelte
+- **Frameworks/Libraries**: React, Next.js, Electron, Django, Flask, Svelte, NativeScript, Tailwind CSS, Material-UI, shadcn/ui
-- **Databases**: MySQL, MongoDB, DB2, IMS
+- **Databases**: MySQL, MongoDB, DynamoDB
-- **Tools**: Git, GitHub, VSCode, IntelliJ, AWS, Vercel, Firebase, Postman, MySQL Workbench, MongoDB Atlas, JIRA, Confluence
+- **Tools**: Git, Vercel, Firebase, AWS (EC2, S3, Lambda, DynamoDB), Docker, VS Code, Postman, JIRA, Confluence
+- **Additional Skills**: REST API development, Test-Driven Development (TDD), Cloud Deployment, Serverless Architecture

 ## 🛠️ Hands-On Experience

+### **Owner & Lead Developer | Code Monkey Studios LLC | Oct.
+2024 - Present**
+Leading a team in the development of custom websites, mobile applications, and software solutions aligned with client goals.
+- Oversaw all stages of development, from design to deployment, including AWS-hosted solutions and Python-based automation.
+- Enhanced client satisfaction through strategic decision-making and proactive relationship management.

-### **Software Engineer | TD Bank | 2022 - Present**
+### **Software Engineer | TD Bank | Nov.
+2022 - Nov.
+2024**
-At TD Bank, I focus on enhancing and maintaining mainframe applications, improving performance, and strengthening system reliability.
-I’ve collaborated with cross-functional teams to develop secure APIs, debug legacy codebases, and contribute to Agile processes.
-My work here has contributed to a 20% improvement in application performance and a 25% boost in reliability.

-### **Technical Projects**
+Focused on mainframe application performance and reliability improvements.
+- Increased application performance by 20% and boosted system reliability by 25%.
+- Developed secure APIs for customer account information processing using AWS API Gateway and Python.
+- Contributed to a 15% increase in sprint efficiency through issue resolution and Agile collaboration.

+### **Teaching Assistant | Coding Dojo | Sep.
+2021 - Aug.
+2024**
+Guided and mentored over 100 students in mastering development skills across Python, JavaScript, C#, and Java.
+- Delivered live demos, lectures, and over 200 code reviews, achieving a 90% course completion rate.
+- Fostered a supportive learning environment with a 95% student satisfaction rate.

+## ✨ Technical Projects

-- **Feel Good Studios Website**: I’m currently working on a React-based front-end facelift for a Hawaii-based studio site, with features like dark mode, AI chatbot integration, and a 3D logo on the landing page, all while keeping WordPress as the CMS backend.
+- **Feel Good Studios Website**: React-based front-end redesign for a Hawaii-based studio site, integrating features like dark mode, AI chatbot, and a 3D logo while leveraging WordPress as a CMS backend.
-- **A Pet Nose Best Mobile App**: A NativeScript and Svelte app designed for my fiancée’s pet care business, offering client features like pet tracking, tips, data analysis for walkers, and AI assistance.
-The project is set for future SaaS scalability.
+- **A Pet Nose Best Mobile App**: NativeScript and Svelte app for pet care, including pet tracking, tips, data analysis, and AI assistance, with plans for SaaS scalability.
-- **Invoice Automation App**: Converted my initial React/Electron-based invoice generator to a Next.js app.
-Now it includes login functionality and plans for Firebase storage to allow access anywhere.
+- **Invoice Automation App**: Migrated from React/Electron to Next.js with login functionality and plans for Firebase integration to enable global access.
-- **Algorithm Practice App**: A Chrome extension concept built with Next.js and Electron, offering algorithm questions with ranking and level systems to help developers improve algorithm and data structure skills.
-It includes code solution checking, ranking, and progress tracking similar to LeetCode.
+- **AlgoXP**: Chrome extension built with Next.js and Electron, providing algorithm challenges with ranking systems, difficulty customization, and solution checking, similar to LeetCode.
-- **Game Tracker (WIP)**: Built with Django, this project allows users to manage video game collections, statuses, and completion levels using data from the Steam API.
-- **[UkraineRELIEF](https://github.com/Captain-Zach/CD_Hackathon)**: Led a team to develop a React/MySQL hackathon app providing communication and vital information for users in Ukraine.

-## 📚 Mentoring and Inspiring Others

-### **Teaching Assistant | Coding Dojo | 2021 - 2024**
-At Coding Dojo, I had the privilege of mentoring and guiding over 100 aspiring developers, delivering lectures, live coding demos, and personalized code reviews.
-My support helped maintain a 90% course completion rate and a 95% student satisfaction rate.
+- **[DoughDoughs Pizzeria](https://doughdough-pizza.vercel.app/){**: Web application for managing pizzeria operations, featuring real-time updates, secure authentication, and responsive UI design.

 ## 🌱 Growth and Continuous Learning

-Beyond my formal education in Computer Science, where I earned a 3.9 GPA and consistently achieved President’s and Dean’s List honors, I've actively pursued learning new technologies like Svelte and Next.js and engaged in diverse projects.
-My desire to build software solutions that make a difference keeps me motivated.
+Beyond my formal education in Computer Science, where I earned a 3.9 GPA, I've actively pursued new technologies like Svelte and Next.js.
+My passion for building software solutions drives me to continuously learn and grow.

 ## 💪 What I Bring to the Table

-- **Problem-Solving Mindset**: I tackle challenges with a solutions-first approach, aiming for efficiency and effectiveness.
+- **Problem-Solving Mindset**: Tackling challenges with innovative, solution-driven approaches.
-- **Adaptability**: From exploring new frameworks to diving into embedded C++ for hardware interfaces, I thrive in dynamic environments.
+- **Adaptability**: Thriving in dynamic environments, from exploring frameworks to diving into embedded systems.
-- **Collaboration**: My experience with Agile teams has shown me the power of teamwork and strong communication in delivering quality software.
+- **Collaboration**: Strong experience in Agile environments, emphasizing teamwork and communication.
-- **Mentorship**: My work at Coding Dojo solidified my commitment to helping others grow in tech.
+- **Mentorship**: Supporting others’ growth through teaching and guidance.

 ## 🚀 Looking Ahead

-I'm always open to exciting projects and collaborations with professionals who share my drive and curiosity.
-Let’s connect if you’re looking for a dedicated software engineer who’s eager to make an impact in the tech world!
+I'm always open to exciting projects and collaborations.
+Let’s connect if you’re looking for a dedicated software engineer eager to make an impact in the tech world!